 Durango, Colo. – Black bears in Colorado spend less time hibernating and living closer to human development.
 They still prefer nuts and berries over garbage.
 And their numbers are decreasing.

 Those are some of the key findings of a recently-concluded Colorado Parks & Wildlife study of bears living near Durango.

 Listen to an interview with Colorado Parks & Wildlife biologist Heather Johnson, who headed up a six-year study of black bears around Durango.
 I began by asking her about some of the study’s most surprising findings:

 CPW researchers tagged and followed nearly 400 bears during the six-year study.
-All lived within a six-mile radius of town.
+All lived within a six-mile radius of the town.

-Their movements, health, and foraging behaviors were closely monitored.
+Bear movements, health, and foraging behaviors were closely monitored.